 When Does Too Much Hair Loss During the Summer Become a Greater Concern?

 Let’s say you follow the preventative measures and use the hair products recommended, but you still notice more strands falling out.
 When is it time to see a dermatologist?

 “You probably have something wrong internally or you’ve damaged/over bleached your hair if you are losing mass amounts of hair in the summer,” Garren notes.
 “If it continues getting weaker and you see the bulb of the hair when it falls out, I would go to a dermatologist or hair specialist.
-Noticing the bulb means hair is coming out from the scalp and not being nourished or there’s no collagen.
-This is different than if hair is just damaged and breaking on the ends.”
+Noticing the bulb means the hair is coming out from the scalp and not being nourished or there’s no collagen.
+This is different than if the hair is just damaged and breaking on the ends.”

 If you’re wondering how many strands normally fall out, Dr. Rubin is here to answer that question.

 “Hair shedding of up to 50 to 100 hairs a day is normal,” she says.
 “If you are losing more hair, or if you are noticing hair loss in a pattern (for example, on the temples or crown of the head), it’s worth seeing a dermatologist to look for causes of hair loss.”

 Treating hair loss will differ, based on your situation and who you see.
 HERE’S how a stylist and dermatologist recommend treating hair loss!